- AustraliaNorth AmericaWorld

 Dividend stocks reward their shareholders with regular payments out of company earnings.
 These payouts may come quarterly, semi-annually or annually.
 The board of directors is responsible for setting the company’s dividend policy and for determining the size of the dividend payout based on the firm's long-term revenue outlook.

-The more shares an investor holds in a particular dividend stock, the higher the payment.
-If you own 100 shares of a stock paying an annual cash dividend of $3, you will receive $300 in annual dividends from that company.
+The more shares an investor holds in a particular dividend stock, the higher the payment you receive will be.
+For example, if you own 100 shares of a stock paying an annual cash dividend of $3, you would receive $300 in annual dividends from that company.
+If that company paid a quarterly dividend, you would receive $75 in dividends every three months for a total of $300 over the course of the year.

 Cash dividend payments are typically sent to shareholders through the investor’s brokerage account.
 However, companies may also pay out dividends by issuing stock (referred to as a stock dividend), or by offering discounts on stock purchases through dividend reinvestment programs (DRIPs).